ffund/ml-notebooks/notebooks/2-linear-regression-case-study.md

 You assign the emails from volunteers 1-2,500 to a training set and use it to fit a classifier, then compute the classifier accuracy on the emails from volunteers 2,501-5,000.

  * Your classifier does really well on the emails from volunteers 2,501-5,000 - in fact, it is 99.9999\% accurate!
 But when you deploy it in production, it misses a lot of spam.
 Based on the description above, what mistake did you make that caused your performance estimate to be overly optimistic?
 How would you fix it?
  * After fixing your mistake, you achieve a 95\% accuracy on the test set.
 Then you realize that - oops! - you had an error in your code that caused your classifier to predict "not spam" for 100\% of samples.
 Why does your classifier seem to have such good performance, even though it is not very "smart"?
-What should you do to better understand model p
+What should you do to better understand model performance?

 :::